 After yesterday’s scathing tongue lashing on Monday’s less than a pleasant attempt at renting a car, we hesitated to go down a somewhat negative path two days in a row.

 For the majority of tourists, today’s post will have little significance.
-You book a vacation/holiday in Costa Rica staying at a resort for a week or two.
-If you take prescription meds, you bring along a sufficient amount for your entire stay and if smart, you bring enough for an additional few weeks in the event of some mishap or delay in returning to your home country as originally planned.
+You book a vacation/holiday in Costa Rica, staying at a resort for a week or two.
+If you take prescription meds, you bring along a sufficient amount for your entire stay.
+If innovative, you bring enough for an additional few weeks in the event of some mishap or delay in returning to your home country as initially planned.

-However, if travelers like us plan to stay for an extended period, its an entirely different scenario when no prescription drugs (including non-narcotic meds) may be shipped into the country.
+However, suppose travelers like us plan to stay for an extended period.
+In that case, it’s an entirely different scenario when no prescription drugs (including non-narcotic meds) may be shipped into the country.
 Also, no vitamins or supplements may be shipped into Costa Rica and will also be confiscated.

 Why is this?
-Very strict drug laws, coupled with Costa Rica’s intent to create a revenue source from selling their own prescription medications in the local and chain pharmacies.
-Other than seldom prescribed narcotics, mood altering or brain function medications, most medications are sold over the counter without a prescription.
+These are stringent drug laws, coupled with Costa Rica’s intent to create a revenue source from selling their prescription medications in the local and chain pharmacies.
+As a result, other than prescribed narcotics, mood-altering, or brain function medications, most medicines are sold over the counter without a prescription.

-When I noticed my supply was dwindling these past months, I decided to make a purchase over these next few months from ProgressiveRX where I’ve been purchasing refills regularly over these past five years through their online service, comparable to buying from any online pharmacy in Canada.
+When I noticed my supply dwindled these past months, I decided to purchase over these next few months from ProgressiveRX, where I’ve been buying refills regularly over these past five years through their online service, comparable to buying from any online pharmacy in Canada.

 Easy as always?
 So I thought.
 This has never been an issue in any country in which we’ve lived over these past years.
-I’d make the online purchase well in advance of when I needed them (slow delivery times) and have them shipped to wherever we may be at any given time.
+So I’d make the online purchase well before I needed them (slow delivery times) and have them shipped to wherever we may be at any given time.